Prices of New Homes Increase in Knoxville, Sales Drop According to Latest Data

-In the Knoxville, TN market in December, closings of new homes sank year-over-year, shifting downward off a surge in November 2013.
-New home closings saw a decline of 13.3% from the year earlier to 39.
-In comparison, new home closings in the same month last year saw a 69.0% jump year-over-year in November.
+In the Knoxville, TN market in April, new home closings slid year-over-year, and there were signals the market may be worsening with a percentage decline steeper than that of March 2014.
+Closings sank 2.6% from a year earlier to 37.
+In comparison, new home closings in the same month last year saw a 2.2% drop year-over-year in March.

 Pricing and Mortgage Trends

 In April, the average price of newly sold homes climbed year-over-year to $299,148 per unit, a 32.5% gain.
 This gain is higher than the 10.4% surge in March year-over-year.

 Average mortgage size on new homes rose year-over-year along with new home prices.
 It climbed 2.8% in April from a year earlier to $214,358.
 Average mortgage size jumped 7.2% in March 2014 from a year earlier.